hpdeifel/hledger-iadd/README.md

 The following options are currently available:

   - `file`: Path to the journal file.
-  - `data-format`: The date format.
+  - `date-format`: The date format.
 See the documentation for `--date-format` for details.